Curated for you from our seasonal produce range

 Mushrooms

-Ideally put these into a paper bag in the crisper - the compostable bag keeps them well but can lead to sweating if not used or stored incorrectly.
+Ideally put mushrooms into a paper bag in the crisper - the compostable bag keeps them well but can lead to sweating if not used or stored incorrectly.

 Onions

-Store in the pantry in a dark, cool, dry place.
+Store brown onions and red onions in the pantry in a dark, cool, dry place.

 Potatoes

-Store in the pantry in a dark, cool, dry place.
+Store dutch cream potatoes and sebago potatoes in the pantry in a dark, cool, dry place.

 Pumpkin

-Store in the pantry in a dark, cool, dry place, once cut, store cut piece with skin on in the fridge covered in a waxed wrap or re-useable bag or cloth.
+Store butternut and jap pumpkin in the pantry in a dark, cool, dry place, once cut, store cut piece with skin on in the fridge covered in a waxed wrap or re-useable bag or cloth.

 Radish

-Store in the fridge, ideally in a re-useable bag or wrapped in a damp cloth.
+Store radish in the fridge, ideally in a re-useable bag or wrapped in a damp cloth.

 Sweet Potato

-Store in the pantry in a dark, cool, dry place.
+Store sweet potatoes in the pantry in a dark, cool, dry place.

 Tomatoes πŸ…